BackEndByAlex/salaryscope-api/docs/docs/getting-started/route-map.md

 POST http://localhost:PORT/graphql
 ```

-Every request -- whether fetching a list, looking up a record, or creating one -- goes to this address.
+Every request, whether fetching a list, looking up a record, or creating one, goes to this address.
 The GraphQL query in the body tells the server what you want.

 A browser-based sandbox is also available at `GET http://localhost:PORT/graphql`.